Police

 Standards of dress and behaviour are conservative in Cameroon.
 Take care not to offend.
 If in doubt, seek local advice.

-Entry and exit conditions, including COVID-19 requirements, can change at short notice.
-Contact the nearest High Commission of the Republic of Cameroon for the latest details or visit the Centre for the Coordination of Public Health Emergency's website (in French).
+Entry and exit conditions can change at short notice.
+Contact the nearest High Commission of the Republic of Cameroon for the latest information on entry requirements into Cameroon.

 Flight availability may change rapidly due to travel disruptions.
 Access via Cameroon's land and sea borders remains restricted.